10 Questions to Brian Shannon from AlphaTrends.net

-On October 20th, the Trade Ideas Summit 2018 will take place in San Diego, California.
-It will be a great event with impressive speakers.
-Financial technology influencers as well as professional traders will talk about their experiences handling difficult situations in today's financial markets.
+The Trade Ideas Summit took place in San Diego, California several times.
+It's allways a great event with impressive speakers.
+Financial technology influencers as well as professional traders talk about their experiences handling difficult situations in today's financial markets.

-One of the speakers will be Brian Shannon, the founder of alphatrends.net.
-A chartered market technician, a stock market trader, and the author of “Technical Analysis using Multiple Timeframes,” Brian is one of the most recognizable and respected traders on the internet.
+One of the most active speakers is Brian Shannon, the founder of alphatrends.net.
+A chartered market technician, a stock market trader, and the author of "Technical Analysis using Multiple Timeframes," Brian is one of the most recognizable and respected traders on the internet.

-During the Trade Ideas Summit 2017, Brian's presentation started with the headline "Man vs. Machine?
+During one Trade Ideas Summit, Brian's presentation started with the headline "Man vs. Machine?
 Or Man AND Machine?"
 He spoke about Holly, Trade Ideas' Artificial Engine, about Market Structure and about short sales and short squeezes.

-This year he will talk about “Multiple Timeframe VWAP Analysis”, a very interesting topic for any investor.
-If you have the chance, stop by San Diego on October 20th this year.
-It will definitely be worth it.
+Another year he talked about "Multiple Timeframe VWAP Analysis", a very interesting topic for any investor.

 I am extremely proud of the opportunity to interview him today.